AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/appendix.rst

 For **powerpc-vxworks6**:

-- Need to compile with -gno-strict-dwarf for source coverage analysis;
+- Need to compile with -gno-strict-dwarf -mlongcall for source coverage analysis;

 - Need to add a --kernel argument on |gcvrun|;